imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### Currently Reading

+- Mason & Dixon, by Thomas Pynchon
+- Sounding the Territory, by Laurel Goldman
+- [Rusty Brown][], by Chris Ware
+- Women Who Run with the Wolves: Myths and Stories of the Wild Woman Archetype, by Clarissa Pinkola Estés
+- Selected Poems, by e.e. cummings
 - Working Effectively With Legacy Code, by Michael Feathers
 - XUnit Test Patterns, by Gerard Meszaros
 - Structure and Interpretation of Computer Programs, by Harold Abelson and Gerald Jay Sussman